Manecas1221212/romance/chapter_16.md

 "It sounds exactly like Anna," Jason interrupted.
 "The woman who needs to control everything.
 Who sees people as pieces on a board.
 Who can't tolerate anyone having power she doesn't control."

 Andrew thought about the GPS tracking.
 The phone monitoring.
-The way Anna had interrogated him about where he was, who he was with, what he was doing.
+The interrogations.
+The cold, analytical way Anna had documented his every movement.

 "The worst part," Jason continued, "was that she was convinced she was the victim.
 That I was the one hurting her by wanting independence.
 She couldn't see that her need for control was suffocating everything around her."

 "Why are you telling me this?"

-"Because Jessica called me this afternoon.
-Said Anna had been acting strange.
-Said she was scared."
+Jason leaned back.
+"Because I saw you with her at the gallery.
+Saw the way you looked—like you were drowning.
+I've been there.
+I know what it's like."
+He paused.
+"Look, I'm not trying to interfere in your marriage.
+I hope you and Anna can work things out.
+I really do.
+For your kids' sake, for everyone's sake.
+I just thought you should know who you're dealing with."

-Andrew went very still.
-"What did you tell her?"
+"You sound like you're warning me."

-"I told her to be careful.
-That Anna doesn't let go of things.
-That when Anna feels like she's losing control, she gets dangerous."
+"I'm not."
+Jason signaled for the check.
+"I'm just sharing my experience.
+What you do with it is your choice.
+Maybe she's different now.
+Maybe I was the problem.
+I don't know."
+He stood, extending his hand.
+"I hope things work out for all of you.
+I really do."

 ---